 8 jersey number in cricket

 The number 8 jersey in cricket is closely associated with Ravindra Jadeja.
-He has worn this number consistently across Tests, ODIs, and T20Is for India over many years.
+He has worn this number across Tests, ODIs, and T20Is for over a decade.

-- Fans often confirm his jersey during fielding and batting spells
+- Fans search "jadeja jersey number" and "ravindra jadeja jersey number" during live matches to confirm his identity during fielding and batting spells

 For most Indian cricket fans, jersey number 8 means Ravindra Jadeja.